KNIME logo

 Confidence interval

-A confidence interval is a statistical range indicating where a population parameter is likely to lie based on sample data and a specified level of certainty.
+A confidence interval is a range derived from sample data that estimates where a population parameter likely falls, accompanied by a confidence level (e.g., 95%).

 Confusion matrix